-Top 5 3rd Quarter Trades of Eu - GuruFocus.com
+Top 5 3rd Quarter Trades of EU - GuruFocus.com

 In terms of valuation, SPDR Bloomberg 1-3 Month T-Bill ETF has a price-earnings ratio of 9999.00.

-Eudaimonia Partners, LLC reduced their investment in NAS:MSFT by 23,400 shares.
-The trade had a 1.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $264.05.
+EUDAIMONIA ADVISORS LLC reduced their investment in ARCA:SRLN by 10,805 shares.
+The trade had a 0.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $41.92.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.